Bill McGuffie

-Bill McGuffie (11 December 1927 – 22 March 1987) was a British pianist, who went on to become a film composer and conductor.
+William McGuffie (11 December 1927 – 22 March 1987) was a British pianist, who went on to become a film composer and conductor.
 He also made several television appearances, most notably in Softly, Softly as a pub pianist.

 Biography

 Bill McGuffie was born in Carmyle near Glasgow, Scotland.
 After three years studying the piano he had an accident as a child which caused the loss of his second finger of his right hand.
 Despite the accident, he started playing again and modified his technique to cope with the handicap.
 Aged 11, he was awarded the Victoria Medal for his piano proficiency by the Victoria College, Glasgow.
 He found it difficult and decided to stop playing until it was suggested by friends and colleagues that he tried playing dance music which was new to him.
 In 1944, aged 17, he moved to London from Glasgow and began a career in 1946 playing in the Teddy Foster Orchestra at the Lyceum.

 Additional work with other top bands followed until, in October 1952, he got his big break when the BBC formed their own 'Show Band' run by Cyril Stapleton.
 McGuffie was a featured artist on regular BBC broadcasts and developed a big public following, which led to a recording contract and he was voted in top place in the Melody Maker readers' poll for three years (1953, 1954 and 1955).
 This led to him appearing in the early Esquire jazz poll winners records and in May 1955 he recorded with trumpeter Kenny Baker's Dozen, although he was not a fully fledged jazz pianist.
 In 1960, he was mentioned in the Melody Maker readers' poll again although was no longer top of the list.